 Hole in the Rock Road - Walking Amongst Dinosaurs

-While we like to do the occasional hike, here we did 3 hikes in 3 days, all with unique sights.
-We made an attempt at hiking Zebra Slot Canyon.
+While we like to do the occasional hike, here we did 3 hikes in 3 days, all with unique sights through the many different canyons of Utah.
+We first made an attempt at hiking Zebra Slot Canyon.
 I say attempt, as when we reached the slot canyon it was partially filled with water.
 We waded in up to our knees, but it got deep fast and we couldn’t see the bottom anymore after a few feet in.
 It didn’t help that the water was incredibly cold!
 We decided to turn back and admit defeat.
 Luckily, Tunnel Slot Canyon is close-by which saved the hike from being a failure!

 Hole in the Rock Road also offers some other incredible sights, which are much easier to access and worthy of exploring if you are in the area.
 Devils Garden is full of hoodoos and rock formations, just waiting to be explored.
 In case you are not familiar with the term, hoodoos are columns of weathered rock and while a pile of rock doesn’t sound overly exciting by itself, these piles are a lot of fun!

 Our third hike along the Hole in the Rock Road was our favorite as it includes some of the best slot canyons of Utah.
-The hike led us to Spooky Slot Canyon and Peekaboo Slot Canyon.
+The hike led us to Spooky Slot Canyon and Peekaboo Slot Canyon, deep in the Grand Staircase-Escalante National Monument.

 The Best Slot Canyons of Utah - Spooky Slot Canyon and Peekaboo Slot Canyon